 To qualify the right leads, a CRM scores them by assigning a particular value to each lead based on the likeliness of making a sale.
 The higher the score, the higher the chances of closing the deal.
 This enables your sales team to prioritize the readiest buyers.

-A CRM software like Freshsales allows you to score leads using a combination of factors that assess the quality of fit and the level of interest.
+Freshworks CRM allows you to score leads using a combination of factors that assess the quality of fit and the level of interest.